Structured prior distributions for the covariance matrix in latent factor models: Stationary dynamic factor models

-Various authors have considered Bayesian inference for stationary dynamic factor models; see, for example, \citet{SP08} and \citet{LSG08}.
+Various authors have considered Bayesian inference for stationary dynamic factor models \citep[e.g.][]{SP08,LSG08}.
 However, due to the difficulties of designing efficient MCMC samplers with state space constrained to $\mathcal{C}_{m, k}$, the autoregressive coefficient matrices are often assumed to be diagonal, which simplifies the stationarity condition to that of a univariate autoregression.
 Fortunately, recent work by \citet{Hea22} presents a prior for the autoregressive coefficient matrices that is constrained to $\mathcal{C}_{m, k}$ and facilitates routine computational inference.
-This is based on an unconstrained reparameterization of the model through two bijective transformations.
+This is based on an unconstrained reparameterisation of the model through two bijective transformations.
 First, the model parameters $\{ (\matr{\Gamma}_1, \ldots, \matr{\Gamma}_m), \matr{\Pi} \}$ undergo a recursive mapping which yields a new parameter set $\{ (\matr{P}_1, \ldots, \matr{P}_m), \matr{\Pi} \}$.
-Here $\matr{P}_{i+1}$ is the $(i+1)$st partial autocorrelation matrix, that is, a standardized version of the conditional cross-covariance between $\vec{\eta}_{t+1}$ and $\vec{\eta}_{t-i}$ given the $i$ intervening variables $(\vec{\eta}_{t}, \ldots, \vec{\eta}_{t-i+1})$.
+Here $\matr{P}_{i+1}$ is the $(i+1)^{\text{th}}$ partial autocorrelation matrix, that is, a standardised version of the conditional cross-covariance between $\vec{\eta}_{t+1}$ and $\vec{\eta}_{t-i}$ given the $i$ intervening variables $(\vec{\eta}_{t}, \ldots, \vec{\eta}_{t-i+1})$.
 Each partial autocorrelation matrix lies in the space of $k \times k$ square matrices with singular values less than one.
-A second mapping then transforms each $\matr{P}_i$ to an unconstrained $k \times k$ square matrix $\matr{A}_i$ through $\matr{A}_i=(\matr{I}_k - \matr{P}_i \matr{P}_i^\T)^{-1/2} \matr{P}_i$, in which the notation $\matr{X}^{1/2}$ denotes the symmetric matrix square root of $\matr{X}$ and $\matr{X}^{-1/2}$ denotes its inverse.
-A matrix normal prior can readily be specified for each of the $\matr{A}_i$ and computational inference can be routinely carried out in the unconstrained space.
+By mapping the singular values of $\matr{P}_i$ from $[0,1)$ to the positive real line, a second mapping then constructs an unconstrained $k \times k$ square matrix $\matr{A}_i$ through $\matr{A}_i=(\matr{I}_k - \matr{P}_i \matr{P}_i^\T)^{-1/2} \matr{P}_i$, $i=1,\ldots,m$, in which $\matr{X}^{-1/2}$ denotes the inverse of the symmetric matrix square root of $\matr{X}$.
+Specification of a prior for the $\matr{A}_i$, discussed in Section~\ref{subsec:dyn_param_expansion}, and computational inference is now routine owing to the Euclidean geometry of the parameter space.